bbauska/ibm-intermediate-web-dev/README.md

 ## Conclusion

-These \"do\'s and don\'ts\" are a good starting point for SEO reviews.
+These \"do&apos;s and don&apos;ts\" are a good starting point for SEO reviews.
-Google\'s ranking algorithm considers over 200 factors, but these guidelines will help you stay on top of the basics.
+Google&apos;s ranking algorithm considers over 200 factors, but these guidelines will help you stay on top of the basics.

 ## Hands-on Lab: Optimizing a Website for Search Ranking